tpf/tprf-hugo-site/content/test2-manual.md

 ---
-title: "Test2 Manual - The Perl and Raku Foundation"
+title: "Test2 Manual"
 url:   "/test2-manual.html"
 ---
+Test2 Manual

-Test2 ManualBy Makoto Nozaki
+By Makoto Nozaki

 March 29, 2016

 The Grants Committee has received one grant proposal for